Equipment to support you at home

-- I would like an assessment by the council
+- Can I have an assessment by Wiltshire Council?

 - Is there a charge for equipment and adaptations?

-- Equipment to help with bathing such as bath boards and seats, non-slip mats and powered bath lifts can help you continue to get in and out of the bath by yourself.
+- Equipment such as bath boards and seats, non-slip mats and powered bath lifts can help you continue to get in and out of the bath by yourself.

-- Minor adaptations such as ramps and rails to help you get in and out of your home
+- Minor adaptations such as ramps and rails can help you get in and out of your home

 Equipment is available from a number of mobility stores in Wiltshire and through online retailers.
 The Independent Living Centre in Semington provides impartial advice, assessment and demonstration of equipment at the centre, by appointment.

-I would like an assessment by the council
+Can I have an assessment by Wiltshire Council?

-You can contact the council to arrange an assessment if you have problems carrying out daily activities, or if you have difficulty in helping someone else do things, such as:
+You can contact Wiltshire Council on 0300 456 0111 to discuss your difficulties carrying out daily activities, or if you are helping someone else to do things, such as: